National Limited (Amtrak train): History

-In 1970, the Department of Transportation, in its designation of endpoints for the Amtrak system, designated a train to run between New York, Washington and St. Louis.
-This was later amended to run all the way to Kansas City, with a connection to the Super Chief running between Chicago and Los Angeles.
-The route was being served, prior to Amtrak, by the Spirit of St. Louis, originally run by the Pennsylvania Railroad and later inherited by Penn Central.
+In 1970, the Department of Transportation, in its designation of endpoints for the Amtrak system, ordered a train to run between New York, Washington, and St. Louis.
+The route had been served by the Spirit of St. Louis, originally run by the Pennsylvania Railroad and later inherited by Penn Central.

+The route was later amended to run all the way to Kansas City, with a connection to the Super Chief running between Chicago and Los Angeles.

 Amtrak initially retained the Spirit of St. Louis, extending it to Kansas City along the Missouri Pacific Railroad.
 In July 1971, the train was renamed the National Limited to better reflect the scope of the route.
 That name had been used by another New York-St. Louis train operated by the Baltimore and Ohio Railroad which had been the Spirit of St. Louis principal rival.
 On paper, the route should have been a financial success.
-Not only did it serve a myriad of population centers (New York, Philadelphia, Pittsburgh, Columbus, Dayton, Indianapolis, St Louis and Kansas City), but its predecessor had existed for almost 60 years (the St. Louisian had run along the route from 1913 until being replaced by the Spirit of St. Louis in 1927).
+Not only did it serve a myriad of population centers (New York, Philadelphia, Pittsburgh, Columbus, Dayton, Indianapolis, St. Louis and Kansas City), but its predecessor had existed for almost 60 years (the St. Louisian had run along the route from 1913 until being replaced by the Spirit of St. Louis in 1927).
 However, it was fraught with problems almost from the start.
 It frequently ran late (and sometimes not at all), owing to the poor condition of ex-PRR trackage in Ohio, Indiana, and Illinois.

-For most of its existence the National Limited operated a Washington section.
+For most of its existence, the National Limited operated a Washington section.
 Until October 29, 1978, this section split at Harrisburg and reached Washington Union Station via the Port Road Branch.
-From that date until discontinuance the National Limited split at North Philadelphia station, which had long been used as the sole Philadelphia stop for east-west PRR/Penn Central trains.
+From that date until discontinuance, the National Limited split at North Philadelphia station, which had long been used as the sole Philadelphia stop for east-west PRR/Penn Central trains.